Changan Automobile

-The company produces and sells vehicles under its own branding, such as Changan, Oshan, Kaicene, as well as under foreign-branded joint ventures such as Changan-Ford and Changan-Mazda.
-In 2021, domestic branded cars took over 76% of sales (1.75m, 1.2m passenger vehicles).
+The company produces and sells vehicles under its own branding, such as Avatr, Deepal, Changan and Kaicene, as well as under foreign-branded joint ventures, such as Changan Ford and Changan Mazda.
+In 2021, its own brands contributed 76% of its sales (1.75 million, including 1.2 million passenger vehicles).
 Its principal activity is the production of passenger cars, microvans, commercial vans and light trucks.